Aethodia/Legislation/ReadMe.md

 About
 =====
-The files in this directory and its subdirectories comprise the entirety of Theodian legislation.
+The items in this directory recursively comprise the entirety of Theodian legislation.

 Version
 =======